Musique Cordiale is

 - several small ensembles and solo performers of chamber music, vocal and instrumental recitals, jazz and a little folk and rock

-- an academy for 10 young string players, aged 13 to 20, taught by 3 well-known international players and an accompanist.
-Students play solos and perform in small ensembles before each sitting next to a professional in the annual Academy orchestral concert.
+- an academy for young string players, aged 13 to 20, taught by well-known international players and an accompanist.
+Students play solos and perform in small ensembles before each sitting next to a professional in orchestral concerts.

-- over 20 concerts, including 7 free concerts in 9 towns and villages in the south of France
+- a series of daily, including 7 free concerts in 9 towns and villages in the Pays de Fayence in the south of France

 - 2 –3 conductors, a dozen soloists and 140 musicians and singers